VeraVisions/nuclide/Documentation/Networking.md

 - SENDENTITY_ANGLE( field, changedFlag )
 - SENDENTITY_ENTITY( field, changedFlag )

-Most of them are self explanatory, but in the case of `SENDENTITY_ANGLE` we actually network a short, since we don't need full floating point precision for most types of angles.
+Most of them are self explanatory as the names refer to the size and datatype being sent, but in the case of `SENDENTITY_ANGLE` we actually network a short, since we don't need full floating point precision for most types of angles.
 Keep that in mind if you're running into precision issues.

 ### ReceiveEntity

-Method is called on the client-side for each respective entity class we want to handle.
+The **ReceiveEntity** method is called on the client-side for each respective entity class we want to handle.
 First however, we need to talk about the handler.

 We allow any game to implement their own handler for entity updates in the function `ClientGame_EntityUpdate(float type, bool isNew)` which you're encouraged to implement.
 This is where we check for a handler first, then Nuclide will attempt to handle it instead.